 - Total Time: Approximately 6 hours from pick up to drop off.
 Be aware that whales, winds or currents can occasionally delay us!
 But there will always be plenty of time to catch one of several departing ferries if you are planning to leave the island.

 Sea Quest Kayak Expeditions Provides:

-Sea kayaks, all related sea kayaking trip gear, transportation to and from Friday Harbor and the launch beach, instruction and knowledgeable guiding.
+Sea kayaks, all related sea kayaking trip gear, safety equipment, tents, cooking gear, breakfast & dinner, transportation to and from Friday Harbor and the launch beach, instruction and knowledgeable guiding.

 You Will Provide:

-Clicking on the map below opens a full-size map in PDF format that you can save, zoom, or print!
+Click the map below to open a full-size chart in PDF format that you can save, zoom, or print!